nonlocalmodels/NLMech/docs/paper.md

 Nonlocal models, like peridyanmics, are computaitonal expensive, like molecular dynamics or smoothed-particle hydrodynamics.
 Serveral publications of GPU-based implementations [@mossaiby2017opencl,@diehl2012implementierung,@diehl2015efficient] and one commerical implementation in LS-DYNA [@ren20173d] can be found in literature.
 However, from an open source perspective only two other peridynamic implementations: [Peridigm](https://github.com/peridigm/peridigm) [@littlewood2015roadmap] and [PDLammps](https://lammps.sandia.gov/doc/pair_peri.html) [@parks2008implementing], are available.
 Both of these codes rely on the Message Passing Interface (MPI).
 Second, the code implements the nonlinear bond-based and the nonlocal Double Well state-based model.
 The benefit of these models is that results from numerical analysis [@jha2019numerical,@jha2020kinetic] are available.
+Todo: Prashant elaborate here.

 # Applications